 And there is Gradius, from Konami.
 They took Scramble (another great game of theirs) and improved it.
 They added a power-up system, among many other new features.
 I don't know what is the arcade original like, but the MSX port of is very well done.

 Technical wise it is as good, as the hardware of the MSX 1 allows it.
 Yes, the C64 version has a rich sounding music, colorful sprites, and smoother scrolling, but they left many details out and cut many corners, so in overall, the MSX version is better.
 Indeed the music is something that will stuck in your head and you will keep humming it, especially the tune of the first level.
-The MSX even has sound effects and music simultaneously, plus it has all the soundtracks from the arcade.
-The collision detection is also forgiving (another minus at the C64).
+The MSX even has sound effects and music simultaneously, plus it has all the soundtracks from the arcade (I guess).
+The collision detection works also better than in the C64 port.

 UPDATE: Ugh, last time I forgot the most important part, which without both the games of this genre and the review are pointless :D And it is, of course, shooting!
 Lots of things to shoot at, lots of explosions, boom, boom, BOOOM!
 Clearing out the area and everything in the way, like in Scramble, you keep smashing the fire button and it has no end of satisfying explosions.
 Back to Gradius, yes it does have that button smashing, in a good sense.
 It is not a "press any key to win" case I am talking about.
 Put it more like this: some situations can be quite intense, many bullets and enemies on screen (some of them even react to your movement), But you can dodge them and take all of them down with a satisfying explosion, and this is quite rewarding.
 Even if you suck at the game, it keeps you busy and hooked.
 On the MSX, the sound effects do not sound like actual explosions, but I like to hear them.